-As of 2019, the average monthly rate for assisted living throughout the state of Wisconsin is $4,300.
-This amount is nearly 8% greater than the national average of $4,000 / mo.
-However, there is one area where the cost is considerably less expensive, which is the area of La Crosse.
-Here, the average monthly cost for assisted living is $2,638.
-Janesville and Green Bay have costs nearly equivalent to the national monthly average of $4,000, with average monthly costs between $4,068 and $4,075.
-The area of Milwaukee is slightly over the national monthly average at $4,264 / mo.
-It can also be helpful to know the areas of the state where assisted living is the most expensive, which includes Wausau ($4,644 / mo.), Sheboygan ($4,674 / mo.), Racine ($4,888 / mo.), and Oshkosh ($5,000 / mo.).
+As of 2021, per Genworth’s 2020 Cost of Care Survey, the average monthly rate for assisted living throughout the state of Wisconsin is $4,400, which is just over the national average of $4,300 / mo.
+However, there are three areas where the cost is considerably less expensive, which is Green Bay, Janesville and La Crosse.
+Here, the average monthly cost for assisted living is between $3,800 and $3,975.
+Eau Claire, and Wausau also have monthly costs under the statewide average at $4,000 – $4,100.
+The areas of Racine and Fond du Lac have monthly costs just over the statewide average with costs between $4,650 and $4,686.
+It can also be helpful to know the areas of the state where assisted living is the most expensive, which includes Oshkosh ($4,908 / mo.), Sheboygan ($4,950 / mo.), Madison ($4,956 / mo.), Milwaukee ($5,073 / mo.), and Appleton ($5,500 / mo.).

 For those that require Alzheimer’s care, often referred to as memory care, there is an additional monthly fee due to the increased need for supervision and security.
-On average, this type of care is an additional $860 - $1,290 / mo.
+On average, this type of care is approximately 20%-30% more costly than traditional assisted living, and in dollar terms, equates to an approximate additional cost of $950 – $1,375 / mo.

 As with the cost of assisted living, the hourly cost of home care is over the national hourly average.
-As of 2019, the Wisconsin statewide average is $23.50, which is just over 10% more costly than the nationwide average of $21.00 / hr.
-Throughout the various regions of Wisconsin, the hourly price can fluctuate quite a bit, with the most affordable home care found in Sheboygan ($19.75 / hr.), Madison ($21.00 / hr.), Wausau ($21.50 / hr.), and Green Bay ($21.75 / hr.).
-The areas that have the costliest home care include Racine, La Crosse, Janesville, and Milwaukee.
-Here, the average hourly cost is $25.00.
+According to the 2020 Genworth Cost of Care Survey, in 2021, the Wisconsin statewide average is $26.00 / hr., which is nearly 10% more costly than the nationwide average of $23.50 / hr.
+Throughout the various regions of Wisconsin, the hourly price can fluctuate quite a bit, with the most affordable home care found in Wausau ($22.00 / hr.), Fond du Lac ($22.25 / hr.), Janesville ($23.00 / hr.), Eau Claire ($24.00), and La Crosse ($24.00 / hr.).
+Green Bay and Oshkosh have an hourly rate on par with the statewide average at $26.
+The areas that have the costliest home care include Racine and Madison.
+Here, the average hourly cost is $27.00 – $28.00.

 For those that require minimal medical assistance in the home, home health care is also available.
-This type of care, provided by medical professionals, generally costs approximately $.50 / hour more statewide.
-However, there are two areas, Sheboygan and Madison, where the cost of home health care is significantly more expensive, and on average, costs $4.00 / hour more than does regular home care.
+This type of care, provided by medical professionals, generally costs the same as does home care statewide.
+However, there is one area in which home health care costs significantly more.
+This is the area of Fond du Lac, where the cost of home health care, on average, costs $3.00 more per hour.

 Adult day care is a great alternative for those who require daytime supervision, as it offers a significantly more affordable option.
-In Wisconsin, in 2019, the average daily rate is $65, which is just under the national average of $72 / day.
-The most affordable areas for adult day care in Wisconsin are Wausau ($35 / day), Racine ($60 / day), and Appleton ($62 / day).
-On par with the statewide average of $65 / day are Fond du Lac and Milwaukee.
-There are three areas of the state that have a daily rate that is significantly higher than the rest of the state: Madison ($85), Eau Claire ($87), and Green Bay ($112).
+In Wisconsin, in 2021, per Genworth’s 2020 Cost of Care Survey, the average daily rate is $61, which is significantly under the national average of $74 / day.
+The most affordable area for adult day care in Wisconsin is Eau Claire ($48 / day).
+On par, or nearly on par with the statewide average of $61 / day are Racine and Milwaukee.
+There are two areas of the state that have a daily rate that is significantly higher than the rest of the state: La Crosse ($80) and Madison ($93).

 Medicaid is a health insurance program for low-income individuals throughout the United States.
 This program was created by the Federal government, but allows each state to make its own rules and administer the program within a given parameter.
 Through the state Medicaid plan, nursing home care is covered for elderly and disabled individuals.